Project

 For context-independent JITed code there is no clear solution when using refinements, i.e., it might just be uncached lookups (i.e., several hashmap lookups) for calls affected by refinements (calls after using), which is terrible performance-wise.
 Maybe there is a complex solution to fix it but I'm not sure it's worth the complexity and it of course increases further the maintenance cost of refinements.

-Updated by palkan (Vladimir Dementyev) about 1 year ago
+Updated by palkan (Vladimir Dementyev) over 1 year ago

 Eregon (Benoit Daloze) wrote in #note-3: